 8. Best Mobile Operators for Italy SIM Cards

-Here are my top recommended providers for getting a local Italy SIM card:
+Here are top recommended Italian network providers for getting a local Italy SIM card:

 Mobile Operator Pros Cons